Chart Color Schemes

 Liberty Grove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one project likely impacting the area: Sydney Metro West from Westmead to The Bays.
-Key projects include Carter Street Precinct Primary School, Parramatta Road Corridor Urban Transformation Strategy - Concord West, and Canopy.
-Relevant details are listed below.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project expected to affect the region: Sydney Metro West from Westmead to The Bays.
+Other notable projects include Carter Street Precinct Primary School, Parramatta Road Corridor Urban Transformation Strategy - Concord West, and Canopy.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.